Q: When was the command to pay Zakat revealed to the Prophet (peace be upon him)?

-A: It is mentioned in Tafsir ibn Kathir that the command to pay Zakat was revealed in Makkah.
-In the 2nd year after the Hijrah (migration) to Madinah, Zakat was institutionalised and obliged with all its specifications.
+A: It is mentioned in Tafsir ibn Kathir (one of the main collections on the exegesis of the Holy Qur’an) that the command to pay Zakat was revealed in Makkah.
+In the 2nd year after the Hijrah (migration) to Madinah, Zakat was institutionalised and made obligatory with all its specifications.

 In Makkah, the verses on Zakat generally pertained to individual charitable payments, and it was left to the individual’s faith and own conscience to decide how much to give and whom to give it to.